-Students should note that exemptions given in one course at UTS are not necessarily transferred to another course at UTS after a successful internal course transfer has occurred.
+Students should note that RPL given in one course at UTS are not necessarily transferred to another course at UTS after a successful internal course transfer has occurred.

 Requests for exemptions for one third or less of the degree are assessed by the respective course director.
 Requests for exemptions for more than one third of the degree need to be considered by the RAO.
 The maximum amount of credit allowed by TD School for RPL is 50 per cent of the total course credit point requirement for an undergraduate course.

 Students must complete an application for Recognition of prior learning.